hanabi/hanabi.github.io/README.md

 * *Finesses* are quite efficient.
 So, when you see a playable card in someone's *Finesse Position* slot, you will often want to "get" the card with a *Finesse* (instead of cluing it directly).
 However, often times, the proper "connecting" card is not on the table.
 * In this situation, you can perform an alternate strategy by lying to the next player.
 By cluing an unrelated, one-away card, the next player will think that it is a *Finesse* and that they have the matching card, so they will blind-play their *Finesse Position* card.
 This is called a *Bluff*.
 * After the card is blind-played, the player who received the clue will realize that something strange has happened - the type of clue did NOT match the card that was blind-played.
 Thus, the clued card is not currently playable and must be a one-away card.
-* For example, on the first turn of a 3-player game:
+* For example, in a 3-player game:
+  * All the 2's are played on the stacks.
-  * Alice clues Cathy red, which touches her red 2.
+  * Alice clues Cathy red, which touches a red 4 as a *Play Clue*.
   * Next, it is Bob's turn.
-Bob sees that, with this red clue, Cathy has just been signaled that she has the red 1.
+Bob sees that, with this red clue, Cathy has just been signaled that she has the red 3.
-  * From Bob's perspective, this looks like a *Finesse* - if Bob does not blind-play the red 1 right now, Cathy will go on to misplay the red 2 as the red 1.
+  * From Bob's perspective, this looks like a *Finesse* - if Bob does not blind-play the red 3 right now, Cathy will go on to misplay the red 4 as the red 3.
   * Bob blind-plays his slot 1 card.
-However, it is not the red 1, it was the blue 1!
+However, it is not the red 3, it was the blue 3!
 Now Bob knows that he has been *Bluffed* by Alice.
-  * Next, Cathy sees that Bob just blind-played a blue 1 immediately after this red clue, so she knows that she must have a one-away red card - the red 2.
-Cathy holds on to the red 2 for later and discards.
+  * Next, Cathy sees that Bob just blind-played a blue 3 immediately after this red clue, so she knows that she must have a one-away red card - the red 4.
+Cathy holds on to the red 4 for later and discards.
 * Except in rare circumstances, ***Bluffing* is only permissible when you are the person directly before the player who is blind-playing a card**.
 This is called being in *Bluff Seat*.
 Do not *Bluff* unless you are in *Bluff Seat*!
 (This follows from *Good Lie Principle*.)

 ### Bluffs Through Already Clued Cards